-In English language arts/literacy, PLDs are written for the two assessment claims of reading and writing.
+In English language arts/literacy, Performance Level Descriptors (PLDs) are written for the two assessment claims of reading and writing.

 For the reading claim, the performance levels at each grade level are differentiated by three factors: (1) text complexity; (2) the range of accuracy in expressing reading comprehension demonstrated in student responses; and (3) the quality of evidence cited from sources read.

 This is an innovative departure from how ELA/literacy performance level descriptors have been written in the past, but reflective of the Common Core’s emphasis on a student’s ability to find text-based evidence for generalizations, conclusions, or inferences drawn and consistent with PARCC’s Cognitive Complexity Framework for ELA/Literacy.
 The Cognitive Complexity Framework guides item development and recognizes that text complexity and item/task complexity interact to determine the overall complexity of a task.

 For the writing claim, PLDs are written for the two sub-claims: (1) written expression, and (2) knowledge of language and conventions.
 Factors differentiating the performance levels for writing include how consistently and fully students develop ideas, including when drawing evidence from one or more sources, how well they organize their writing, and their command of grammar and language usage.

 A narrated PowerPoint presentation that explains the structure of the ELA/literacy PLDs is available here.
 (Technical Tip: Audio plays using PowerPoint 2010 Professional or later.
 Older versions may not be supported.
 Press "Slideshow" and then "From Beginning" to play audio. )